 There is an impression that Eucalyptus and wildlife do not go together.
 But it is true that the natural forest is a better habitat for wildlife.
 Eucalyptus plantation also supports wildlife.
 Birds are adaptable to still Eucalyptus plantations.

 Fuel: Eucalyptus was not considered a good firewood and timber species.
 This is being disproved.
 Due to the shortage of miscellaneous species, people have found that Eucalyptus is a very good substitute for firewood because of its calorific value and moderate burning qualities.

 Charcoal: Eucalyptus gives good charcoal.
 Eucalyptus wood is used for charcoal manufacturing to meet the semi-urban and urban demand wherever farm forestry has flourished.

 Poles: Eucalyptus poles used in construction and dwelling houses, good for transmission purposes and are also used in work sheds and in mines.

-Timber: Eucalyptus wood was not considered as a good timber earlier.
-The quality of the timber depends upon the species and edio-climatic factors.
-Considering the cost of Eucalyptus timber, it is found to be quite economical to use in low cost houses.
+Timber: Eucalyptus wood was not considered a good timber earlier.
+The quality of the timber depends upon the species and to-climatic factors.
+Considering the cost of Eucalyptus timber, it is found to be quite economical to use in low-cost houses.
 It is also used in making furniture.

 Honey and Oil: Many species of Eucalyptus species are rich in pollen and nectar.
-Bee keeping business is profitable in India hence this activity is improving.
-Leaves of Eucalyptus globulus and E.citriodora are used for extraction of oil.
+The beekeeping business is profitable in India hence this activity is improving.
+Leaves of Eucalyptus globulus and E.citriodora are used for the extraction of oil.

 Paper and pulp: It is the most important use of Eucalyptus wood so far in the pulp and paper industry.
 The demand for paper and pulp is increasing day by day.